aethe/midirect/README.md

 # 🎹 Midirect

-Command-line tool that redirects MIDI input into computer keyboard output.
+Command-line tool that translates MIDI input as computer keyboard input in real time.

 ## Building